Free Trial

 Win rate, average R:R and profit factor for every setup in your plan.
 See which parts earn their place and which ones to cut.

-Automatic Attribution
+Automatic attribution

 Trades sync from your broker and slot into the right setup.
 No manual logging, so the adherence data is always complete.

-Notes & Context
+Notes & context

 Attach the why to every trade.
 When you broke the plan, the note explains it - and the pattern becomes obvious over time.

-Review Cadence
+Review cadence

 Weekly and monthly views make the review section of your plan something you actually do, backed by evidence instead of feel.